brendanheywood/moodle-tool_cloudmetrics/README.md

 Metrics may be sent to one or more different services which we call a Collector.

-We currently ship with a collector for AWS Cloudwatch and an internal Moodle database collector which has no dependancies and it used
+We currently ship with a collector for AWS Cloudwatch and an internal Moodle database collector which has no dependancies and it used as a reference implementation and to validate the metrics are working consistently with an external collectors.

 ## Installation